ltcmelo/psychec/README.md

 }
 ```

-It is not necessary to define neither `node_t` nor `value_t`, they will be inferred.
+It is not necessary to define neither `node_t` nor `value_t`.
-This definition if `prepend` applies "for all" kinds of nodes and values.
+The definition of `prepend` applies "for all" kinds of nodes and values.
-This way, you can focus on the *algorithms* - the essence of generic programming.
+This way, you can focus on the *algorithms* (the essence of generic programming).

-Let us create 2 lists, one of `int`'s and another of `point_t`s, and insert an element as their head.
+Let us create 2 lists, one of `int`s and another of `point_t`s, and insert an element as their head.

 ```c
 int main()